osg-htc/docs/docs/release/updating-to-osg-36.md

 ------------------------------------

 !!! danger "Before considering an upgrade to OSG 3.6&hellip;"
-    Due to potentially disruptive changes in authentication methods, contact your VO(s) to verify that they support token-based authentication before considering an upgrade to OSG 3.6.
+    Due to potentially disruptive changes in authentication methods, contact your collaboration(s) to verify that they support token-based authentication before considering an upgrade to OSG 3.6.
-    If your VO(s) don't support these new authentication methods or you don't know which authentication methods your VO(s) support, install or remain on the [OSG 3.5 release series](notes.md)
+    If your collaboration(s) don't support these new authentication methods or you don't know which authentication methods your collaboration(s) support, install or remain on the [OSG 3.5 release series](notes.md)

 In OSG 3.6, OSG Compute Entrypoints (CEs) only accept token-based pilot job submissions.
 If you need to support token-based and GSI proxy-based pilot job submission, you must install or remain on [OSG 3.5](notes.md).
-If the VOs that you support have the capability to submit token-based pilots, you may update your CE to OSG 3.6.
+If the collaborations that you support have the capability to submit token-based pilots, you may update your CE to OSG 3.6.

 In addition to the change in authentication protocol, OSG 3.6 CEs include new major versions of software that require manual updates.